Music at Quarry Mount

 Children in KS1 and KS2 enjoy coming together weekly to sing during Thursday assemblies.
 Our assemblies are linked to the half term's theme and are a great opportunity to learn about music theory as well as to express ourselves.
 This term our theme is:

-(Topics in classes focus on Black History)
+(Topics in classes focus on History and important inventions)

 Over the past few years we have also developed a repertoire of songs that we like to sing to motivate and inspire us each week.
 Some of our favourites include:

 Blame it on the Boogie - Jackson 5

 When I Grow Up - Matilda the Musical

 Reach - S Club 7

 Welcome to the 60s - Hairspray

 Dancing in the Street - Martha and the Vandellas